Skip to main content

 Please note that each camera that requires Ray Tracing will need this asset added, but it will also result in increased performance so only add as needed.

-The Ray Tracing Asset defines what features will be enabled and allows finer control over their quality and performance.
-While this version only includes Reflections, future versions will have a number of features to control.
+Defines what features will be enabled and allows finer control over their quality and performance.
+While this version only includes Reflections and Global Illumination, future versions will have a few more features to control.

 1. Enabled: Toggles RT visuals for the related cameras.
 This allows an easy switch for the visuals, but if you wish to completely disable RT in the project, it’s suggested to remove the asset from the camera.

-2. Reflections: Enables Ray Traced Reflections for the related cameras.
+2. Reflections: Enables Ray Tracing Reflections for the related cameras.

-3. Rays Per Pixel: Controls the Ray Tracing fidelity for the camera, and is set to 1 by default.
+4. Rays Per Pixel: Controls Ray Tracing fidelity for the camera, and is set to 1 by default.
 Changing this value can increase/decrease quality in favor of performance.

-• Setting a higher Rays Per Pixel value will lead to sharper higher quality reflections, but will translate to a higher performance cost.
+• Setting a higher Rays Per Pixel value will lead to sharper higher quality appearance, but will translate to a higher performance cost.

-4. Rough Range: Controls the distance (in percentage of scene dimensions) after which the reflections will receive the maximum blur.
-Reflection of objects in the range will blur gradually.
+5. Range: Controls the distance (in percentage of scene dimensions) after which the effect will receive the maximum blur.
+Ray Tracing effect of objects in the range will blur gradually.

 Object Settings: Render Mesh Visual component